 Some of the most effective magazine designs use color very sparingly, proving that a simple pop of bold color can be more striking than a palette of rainbow brights.

 Try an acid yellow or hot orange for an optimistic color pop that looks great on extreme sports titles and travel magazines.
-Or why not cool it down with a sky blue, like on this stylish magazine cover?
+Or why not cool it down with a sky blue and golden accent, like on this stylish sports magazine?

 The key with this look is to pick one strong color and use it sparingly.
 Don’t apply your color to everything—a touch here and there will go a long way.